withastro/docs/src/pages/en/guides/cms/storyblok.md

 </ul>
 ```

-Finally, add your components to the `components` property of the `storyblok` config object.
+Finally, add your components to the `components` property of the `storyblok` config object in `astro.config.mjs`.
 The key is the name of the Blok in Storyblok, and the value is the path to the component relative to `src`.

 ```js title="astro.config.mjs" ins={12-14}
 import { defineConfig } from 'astro/config';